One Liner Review:

 Shazam is the light-hearted, fun movie that fans of the DC Extended Universe have been waiting for.
 The movies of DC comics and superheroes have gone down a dark path, literally, over the past decade.
 In 2008, Christopher Nolan began his Dark Knight trilogy, and it was great.
 So great in fact, that DC would spend the next ten years trying to match it, and believing that they could do an entire extended universe of superhero films that were all just as dark.
 They couldn’t.
 Man of Steel worked, but the rest of the bunch… (Batman Vs Superman, Suicide Squad, Justice League,) we’re pretty lousy.
 They were too dark and devoid of joy, but also, they were being rushed out of the gate, with little thought put into them, and it was obvious.

 But then something happened.
 This past year, for the first time, DC figured things out.
-Some people will say it was Wonder Woman from two years ago, but that movie was just as dark as the others.
+Some people will say it was Wonder Woman from two years ago, but that movie was just as dark as the others, (even though it was certainly better.)
 The real change started with last years Aquaman.
 That was the first of these movies to barely be connected to the extended universe at all, and instead, to just want to be its own thing.
 That was the first movie that focused on being solid, entertaining fun as it’s number one priority.
 It didn’t care about other movies or the bigger picture, but just wanted to work on its own.
 And it did.

 Well, Shazam takes what Aquaman started and brings it to the next level.
 This movie is so playful and light-hearted that it’s kind of amazing it actually works.
 It’s the story of a kid, Billy Batson, who is searching for his mom.
 She abandoned him at a carnival when he was just a toddler, and he’s been running away from foster home to foster home ever since, always hoping to find her.
 Billy doesn’t know that he was abandoned.
 He thinks his mother lost him, and that he can just find her and they will go back to being a family again.
 With that kind of mindset, it’s no wonder things don’t seem to work out for him at each new foster home he goes to.